Otto von Bismarck: Kulturkampf

 Bismarck launched an anti-Catholic Kulturkampf ("culture struggle") in Prussia in 1871.
 This was partly motivated by Bismarck's fear that Pius IX and his successors would use papal infallibility to achieve the "papal desire for international political hegemony....
 The result was the Kulturkampf, which, with its largely Prussian measures, complemented by similar actions in several other German states, sought to curb the clerical danger by legislation restricting the Catholic church's political power."
-In May 1872 Bismarck thus attempted to reach an understanding with other European governments to manipulate future papal elections; governments should agree beforehand on unsuitable candidates, and then instruct their national cardinals to vote appropriately.
+In May 1872 Bismarck thus attempted to reach an understanding with other European governments to manipulate future Papal conclaves; governments should agree beforehand on unsuitable candidates, and then instruct their national cardinals to vote appropriately.
 The goal was to end the pope's control over the bishops in a given state, but the project went nowhere.

 Bismarck accelerated the Kulturkampf.
 In its course, all Prussian bishops and many priests were imprisoned or exiled.
 Prussia's population had greatly expanded in the 1860s and was now one-third Catholic.
 Bismarck believed that the pope and bishops held too much power over the German Catholics and was further concerned about the emergence of the Catholic Centre Party, organised in 1870.
 With support from the anticlerical National Liberal Party, which had become Bismarck's chief ally in the Reichstag, he abolished the Catholic Department of the Prussian Ministry of Culture.
 That left the Catholics without a voice in high circles.
 Moreover, in 1872, the Jesuits were expelled from Germany.
 In 1873, more anti-Catholic laws allowed the Prussian government to supervise the education of the Roman Catholic clergy and curtailed the disciplinary powers of the Church.
 In 1875, civil ceremonies were required for civil weddings.
-Hitherto, weddings in churches were civilly recognized.
+Hitherto, weddings in churches were civilly recognised.

-Kulturkampf became part of Bismarck's foreign-policy, as he sought to destabilize and weaken Catholic regimes, especially in Belgium and France, but he had little success.
+Kulturkampf became part of Bismarck's foreign policy, as he sought to destabilise and weaken Catholic regimes, especially in Belgium and France, but he had little success.